mikkopiu/timothy/README.md

 timothy: Node.js library for writing Hadoop MapReduce jobs in JS
 ===============================================================

+**mikkopiu: Updated crucial methods to work with Hadoop 2.6.0 (May 2015).
+Only tested for specific use case, no guarantees.**

 Timothy's primary goal is to make Hadoop's Yellow Elephant rich and famous.

 ## Installation